COVID-19 Vaccine Information

 Latest Vaccine Recommendations & Availability

-We will be carrying the Pfizer COVID-19 Bivalent Booster at our clinic beginning October 3, 2022.
-Persons ages 12 and older who have completed any original series of COVID-19 vaccine are eligible.
-COVID-19 boosters may administered with influenza vaccine and appointments will be available at our Fall Flu Shot & COVID Booster Clinics.
-Visit this link for the clinic dates and appointment lines.
-See below or visit the CDC website at this link for more information on current recommendations.
+We offer the Pfizer COVID-19 Bivalent Booster at our clinics for persons ages 12 and older who have completed any original series of COVID-19 vaccine.
+COVID-19 boosters may administered with influenza vaccine.
+See below orvisit the CDC website at this linkfor more information on current recommendations.

 CDC recommends everyone stay up to date with COVID-19 vaccination, including all primary series doses and boosters for their age group: